kiboschool/course-intro-to-data-science/src/lessons/feature-engineering/practice.md

 - Practice exercises will be graded for completion not perfect correctness.
 - You have to document that you did the work, but we **won't** be checking if you got it right.
-- You **MUST** upload your analysis/visuals as a single file to `Practice: Feature Engineering - Car specification` on **Gradescope** after the exercise to get the grade for this exercise.
+- You **MUST** upload your analysis/visuals as a single file to `Practice - Feature Engineering` on **Gradescope** after the exercise to get the grade for this exercise.

 Your log will count for credit as long as: